ArturN31/weather-app-test/README.md

 ### 5. Clientside Architecture

-- The `GeolocationSearchContext` provider completely isolates all geocoding logic (input state, debouncing, API call, loading status, and error messages) from the main UI components.
+- The `GeolocationSearchContext` provider completely isolates all geocoding logic (input state, API call, loading status, and error messages) from the main UI components.
 This is a crucial architectural decision that makes the logic unit-testable outside of the React rendering environment.
-- The provider uses the `useDebounce` with a 500ms delay on the `searchbarLocation` state.
-This prevents excessive and costly API calls while the user is actively typing, optimising resource usage and avoiding potential API rate limits.
 - The `useRecentSearches` hook implemented to manage the history of succesful location lookups.
 It synchronizes the state with `localStorage`, including logic to safely handle JSON parsing errors and prevent rendering issues.
 - The `useDarkMode` hook is implemented to manage the application's aesthetic state.
 It synchronizes the preferred theme with `localStorage` and dynamically toggles the dark class on the HTML root element, enabling all Tailwind CSS styles using the dark: prefix.